-The Administrative Services Collaborative (ASC) initiative is a collaboration between the Ministry, all 25 public post-secondary institutions and BCNET to optimize administrative support services.
+The Administrative Services Collaborative (ASC) is a collaboration on administrative and support services between British Columbia's 25 public post-secondary institutions, BCNET and the Ministry.

 ASC has partnered with BCNET to offer a wide range of joint procurement agreements for services and supplies (e.g. facilities, finance, travel, hardware and software).
 Institutions are encouraged to work with BCNET to take advantage of these opportunities and increase their percentage spend through joint procurement agreements.
 Institutions are expected to consider the use of joint procurement contracts, unless there are unique circumstances such as existing contractual commitments.